 Making a pumpkin pie and learning about fractions:

-Activity #8- Pumpkin pie fractions:
+Activity #8- Pumpkin Pie Fractions:

 You can ask your child to figure out how many pieces of pie you will need to cut so that each family member can have one slice.
 Then after serving one slice of pie you can ask them to figure out what fraction of the pie has been served and what fraction of the pie remains.